e-katsani/VirusTotal/README.md

 VirusTotal is not a replacement for full malware analysis, but it is a valuable starting point for investigation, documentation, and incident response.

 ---

+## 23. Repository Contents

+This repository includes the main project documentation, the Python API script, screenshots, and a short demo video.

+- `README.md` — Main project explanation and analysis
+- `threat_intelligence_tool.py` — Python script used for VirusTotal API hash lookups
+- `API_Demo.mov` — Short demo video showing the API lookup process
+- `API_screenshots/` — Screenshots from the API setup and command-line demo
+- `Website_screenshots/` — Screenshots from the VirusTotal website analysis

 ## 24. References